-Figuring out what toys & gifts are best for 2 year old toddlers can be frustrating.
+Figuring the best gifts for 2-year-old toddlers can be frustrating.
 What do they need that they don’t already have?
-Their parents have all the gear, like the best baby push car and the best baby swings.
-So how can you make sure the 2 year old birthday gifts you’re buying will enrich their lives and help support their continued need for creative learning?
+Their parents already have all the essential baby gear, as well as some favorite toys like a push car or an outdoor playset for burning off all that toddler energy.
+So how can you make sure the 2-year-old birthday gifts you’re buying will enrich their lives and help support their continued need for creative learning?

-With all these recommendations in mind, here are some of the best educational toys and gifts for 2 year olds.
-And if none of these are fun *enough*, you can always buy them (I mean you) Disney+ which makes learning time=free time.
+With all these recommendations in mind, here are some of the best educational toys and gifts for 2-year-olds.
+And if none of these are fun *enough*, you can always buy them (I mean, you) Disney+, which turns learning time into free time for you.

 It’s never too early to teach toddlers about cleaning up after themselves.
 This toy vacuum is a replica of a Dyson ball upright vacuum but in a brightly colored, kid-friendly size.
 It’s packed with realistic features like noises, cyclone action, twist and turn movement, a removable dustbin, and working suction that can pick up tiny messes.
 You’re still going to have to do the heavy lifting in terms of cleaning, but you mini can help you vacuum rooms as a fun activity (fun for them, at least), and every little bit counts, right?
 Think of this toy vacuum as a minor investment now that will pay off in the future when your kid is old enough to actually be helpful with chores around the house.
 By then, they’ll be such a pro around cleaning tools and techniques that you’ll be able to kick back on the couch and just relax (#wishfulthinking).

 Best Gifts For 2-year-Old Boys